 018 KiYiIf I could only have 2 sounds on my caller it would be 010 Dueling Jacks and 018 KiYi.
 Most e-calls today have good sounds and you can pick a few that will accomplish the same thing.

 The 001 Terry Coy Hunt (Soft) & 002 Terry Coy Hunt (Aggr) sounds in the sound library are actual hunts using these sounds, which I put there to help people get started.
 If you play 001 or 002, you’re going to play basically the same thing I would play if I were there.
-You can do pretty good just playing the 009 Dueling Jacks sound track for about 10 minutes.
+You can do pretty well just playing the 009 Dueling Jacks soundtrack for about 10 minutes.
 I did a good bit of that recently when we called 17.
 They were responding at each set up so I just played that one sound.

-Here is a link to the 82 sounds that are both in the on-board sound list and on the SD Card furnished with the MOJO® Triple Threat Caller.
+Here is a link to the 82 sounds that are both in the onboard sound list and on the SD Card furnished with the MOJO® Triple Threat Caller.
 You can add any sound to the SD Card, or to another card and it will play once the caller and remote are paired.

 https://www.mojooutdoors.com/triple-threat-sound-list